kbroadhead/STAT207projects/README.md

 # STAT207projects
 This repository contains (the) 4 projects done for the Winter 2020 STA 207: Statistical methods for Research course at UC Davis.
 Below is a brief summary of each project.
 Additional information concerning the scope and aims of each project is contained within the relevant writeup project writeup.
+Thanks to Koral Buch, Nanhao Chen, and Min Kim, my project partners for the duration of this course.

 Project 1 concerns analysis of data from the highly studied Tennessee Student-Teacher Achievement Ratio study (Project STAR).
 The analysis studies the effect of class size on math scores for first graders using a One-Way ANOVA model.
 The data set can be found in the AER package in R.